textileio/community/docs/a-tour-of-textile.md

 Technically,

-* Each thread is contains a store (where data is kept) and models (the data structures you store and update).
+* Each thread contains a store (where data is kept) and models (the data structures you store and update).
 * Threads are collaborative, for one to many users.
 By default, each thread your app creates for a user is private (fully encrypted) but can then be shared with other users who can then have access to just read or read & write to the same Thread.
 * Data is transferred over IPFS, but it is encrypted by keys only available to people invited to the thread.